sudoTinaW/blog/_posts/2020-08-04-binary-tree.md

 }
 ```

-Divide-conquer：

-The binary tree's leaf sum equals the sum of its left subtree's leaf sum and right subtree's leaf sum.
+We can also collect the sum in the return result and run sum-up calculation along the bottom-up direction.
+The sum is the total of right subtree's leaf sum and left subtree's leaf sum.
+This is the divide-conquer way.

 ```java
     public int leafSum(TreeNode root) {